Learn Baby-Led Weaning (BLW) – An Expert Guide for New Parents

 Next Steps: Where to Find Support and Resources

 Consult with Riddhi Verma Ayyagari, founder of Baby-Led Weaning India and a child nutrition & developmental behaviour expert, certified by Stanford University for personalized guidance.
-If you want a custom plan tailored to your family’s needs, work with me in my Personal Sessions for expert support.
+With years of experience and a proven approach, I’ve helped 8000+ of families navigate child nutrition, from starting solids to tackling picky eating.

-Or, take the next step to join the MasterClass for expert advice on starting solids, overcome picky easting, meal planning, and transform mealtime into a joyful and stress-free experience for both you and your child!
+Work with me in my Personal Sessions for personalized support or, take the next step to join the MasterClass for expert advice on starting solids, overcome picky eating, meal planning, and transform mealtime into a joyful and stress-free experience for both you and your child!

 Don’t put food into your baby’s mouth for her or try to